KatSKang/Tech-Blog-MVC/README.md

   ## Description

   This application is a simple CMS-style blog where users can post blogs, view other users' blogs and write comments.
 This application focuses on using Node.js, Express, Sequelize, Handlebars, connect-session-sequelize to run the app.
+TailwindCSS was used for the styling.

   ## Table of Contents